geNAZt/gitea-installation/README.md

-# gitea-installation
+# gittea-installation
-Kubernetes installation of gitea on AWS EKS
+Kubernetes installation of gittea on AWS EKS